American College of Veterinary Surgeons Examinations

 Before scheduling an examination appointment at a Pearson VUE Test Center, you must have already:

 - Registered for the examination with ACVS, including payment of an examination fee to ACVS, and submitted a request for accommodations to ACVS, if desired and

 - Received an Examination Authorization email from ACVS.

-The Phase II examination will be held February 14-15, 2022 in the United States, Canada, and Europe.
-The examination will be held February 15-16 for candidates in Asia and Australia.
+The Phase II examination will be held February 13-14, 2023, in the Americas and Europe.
+The examination will be held February 14-15 for candidates in Asia and Oceania.
 The Phase II examination is composed of two sections: case-based and practical.
 These sections are administered in an approximately four-hour examination period on separate days.
 There is an optional break of up to 15 minutes midway through each section.
 Examinees must remain at the test center during the breaks.
 Refer to the ACVS Phase II Surgical Competency Examination Information Pamphlet for all policies.

 Examinees may schedule their test appointment online or by telephone.
 To schedule online, you must first create a Pearson VUE web account.
 Please note that account creation may require up to 24 hours.
 You will be notified by email when your account is activated.